-- 4. Independent Living Skills This program includes client training in such basic areas as: a), good eating habits, table setting, and good manners when eating with others; b) domestic housekeeping, including making a bed, cleaning one's living quarters, the proper identification and storage of cleaning supplies and equipment; and c) personal hygiene, clothing and shoe care, etc. Aca cmic instruction is provided in basic writing, reading, money management, and other skills.
-Basics individuals stressed for all clients while toward their geared own particular instruction cognitive learning capacity.
-All are expected to get to certain levels in such matters as safety sign recognition, personal identification (e.g., writing one's name; knowing his or her date of birth, social security number, census number; etc.).
-Instruction regarding community integration skills is furnished to clients in order that they can recognize and utilize resources (e.g. transportation) as another means of socialization and acquire a broader range of independent living skills. - All of TII's programs are designed to respect the religious and cultural values of the client.
+4. Independent Living Skills - This program includes client training in such basic areas as: a), good eating habits, table setting, and good manners when eating with others; b) domestic housekeeping, including making a bed, cleaning one's living quarters, the proper identification and storage of cleaning supplies and equipment; and c) personal hygiene, clothing and shoe care, etc. Academic instruction is provided in basic writing, reading, money management, and other skills.
+Basics for a11 clients while individuals stressed are particular geared toward their OWN receive instruction cognitive learning capacity.
+All are expected to get to certain levels in such matters as safety sign recognition, personal identification (e.g., writing one's name; knowing his or her date of birth , social security number, census number; etc.).
+Instruction regarding community integration skills is furnished to clients in order that they can recognize and utilize resources (e.g. transportation) as another means of socialization and acquire a broader range of independent living skills.

+All of TII's programs are designed to respect the religious and cultural values of the client.
 Each client, if he or she so wishes, may choose the denomination of the church he/she wishes to attend.
 Traditional Navajo ceremonies are strongly encouraged, and purification rites are held when required, if requested by the client, a social worker, or a member of the client's family.